 For information about walking the labyrinth, click here.

-The labyrinth at Grace Cathedral was introduced by the Rev. Dr. Lauren Artress in 1994. in 1995, she founded Veriditas which now exists to "facilitate the transformation of the human spirit through offering the Labyrinth Experience".
+The labyrinth at Grace Cathedral was introduced by the Rev. Dr. Lauren Artress in 1994.
+In 1995, she founded Veriditas to "facilitate the transformation of the human spirit through offering the Labyrinth Experience".

 Grace Cathedral has two labyrinths.
-The outdoor labyrinth, to the right of the cathedral doors, is always open.
+The outdoor labyrinth, to the north of the Taylor Street fdoors, is always open.

 To find labyrinths in other locations around the world, click here to access the World-Wide Labyrinth Locator.